Cambridge District Scout Archive

 3 Charles Darwin: Christ’s College, Cambridge.
 A statue of Darwin as a young man is situated in the grounds of Christ’s College.
 Darwin College, a postgraduate college at Cambridge University, is named after the Darwin family

 5 Gino Watkins: H G ‘Gino’ Watkins Trinity College, Cambridge Leader of inter-war journeys to the Arctic.
 Members of his parties learnt to roll their canoes in the Cam, ‘a very difficult skill, previously known only to the Eskimos’.
 I have been unable to find that Gino Watkins or any of expedition members were Scouts at school.
 In J M Scotts biography Gino is quoted as writing to his father from school ‘we play at scouting often’, but this is not specifically a Troop.
 Only one member of his expeditions, Col Freddie Spencer Chapman is listed as being a member of the Cambridge University Rovers 1926 -29.
 He was later a GSM and Land Commissioner Schleswig Holstein.
 Details from ‘The Scouter’ Jan 1950.

-6 George Mallory Magdalene College, Cambridge, History and stayed in Cambridge for a year writing Boswell the Biographer (1912).
+6 George Mallory Magdalene College, Cambridge, studied History and stayed in Cambridge for a year writing Boswell the Biographer (1912).
 In 1923, he took a job as lecturer with the Cambridge University Extramural Studies Department.
 He was given temporary leave so that he could join the 1924 Everest attempt.

 8 James Cook There is also a monument to Cook in the church of St Andrew the Great, St Andrew’s Street, Cambridge, where his sons Hugh, a student at Christ’s College, and James were buried.
 Cook’s widow Elizabeth was also buried in the church and in her will left money for the memorial’s upkeep.